Flower Mound High School: Academics

-In 2006, Flower Mound High School was called one of the top ten "best public high schools" in the Dallas area.
 FMHS consistently receives an "A" rating from the Texas Education Agency under their A-F school report card system, which is the highest rating.

 Flower Mound has received Gold Performance Acknowledgments from the TEA for its attendance (2002–06), AP/IB results (2002–06), college admissions (2003, 2004, 2005 and 2006), and the Recommended High School Program (2003, 2004, 2005, and 2006) under the past Academic Excellence Indicator System, now replaced with Texas Academic Performance Reports (TAPR).
 In 2005, The Texas Educational Excellence Project ranked FMHS 23rd in the state for Latino Achievement, despite the fact that only 8.2% of the town is Latino or Hispanic compared to a statewide average of 35.7%.

+In 2006, Flower Mound High School was called one of the top ten "best public high schools" in the Dallas area.

 Advanced classes

-Advanced academic classes offered by Flower Mound include Advanced Placement and Pre-Advanced Placement courses, but various auxiliary courses are available to students for further research into disciplines of their choice as "elective" courses.
+Flower Mound offers advanced classes including Advanced Placement and Pre-Advanced Placement courses (also called Pre-AP or Honors), and various auxiliary courses are available to students for further research into disciplines of their choice as "elective" courses.

-Since the fall of 2015, Flower Mound has Gifted and Talented (GT) courses available for students previously in GT/LEAP classes.
+Since the fall of 2015, Flower Mound has offered Gifted and Talented (GT) courses for students previously in GT/LEAP classes.